zooba/PTVS-wiki/Debugging.md

 The IronPython launcher uses the .NET debugger, which only works with IronPython but allows for stepping between any .NET language project, including C# and VB.
 If you attach to a running .NET process that is hosting IronPython, this mode is used.

 The MPI Cluster launcher is for remotely debugging Python processes.
-See the [wiki:"HPC and Cloud Features" Detailed Walk-thu Guide - HPC and Cloud Features] overview for more information.
+See the [HPC and Cloud Features](HPC-and-Cloud-Features) overview for more information.

 The Django launcher starts your default browser on launch and enables debugging of templates.
 See the [Python Developer Center](https://www.windowsazure.com/en-us/develop/python/) on [windowsazure.com](http://windowsazure.com) for more information.